 7. Hang out in the Letna Beer Garden

 Price: Beers start from 2$!

-This is easily one of the most beautiful spots in the whole city of Prague!
+This is easily one of the most beautiful spots in the whole city!

-You will see hundreds of people flocking to the beer gardens on a hot summer day.
-The garden has around 30-40 picnic tables and a few stands to buy beer and food.
+You will see hundreds of people flocking to the best beer gardens in Prague on a hot summer day.
+Letna, is probably our favorite for an afternoon beer because it has around 30-40 picnic tables, beer stands, food stands, and gets plenty of sun all afternoon.

-The view from Letna overlooks the Vltava River along with the rest of the city.
-A perfect place for a cheap afternoon beer.
-If you plan it perfectly you can spend an afternoon at the park and then head over to see Sparta FC play in the evening if there’s a game that night.
+The view from Letna garden overlooks the Vltava River along with the old town of Prague.
+It’s the perfect place for a cheap afternoon beer.
+If you plan it perfectly you can spend an afternoon at the park and then head over to see Sparta FC play in the evening if they have a home game that weekend.